jafaryor/knowledge-base/Soft Skills/SDLC/methodologies.md

     5. Next improvement: Agree on an experiment to remove the constraint.
 Use the hypothesis driven format, “We believe `<this improvement>`.
 Will result in `<this outcome>`.
 We will know we have succeeded when `<we see this measurable signal>`.”
     6. Close: Use a quick closing activity to end the Retrospective.

+    __Application__:
+    * You need to add stories or change sprints on the fly
+    * You don’t need iterations
+    * Estimation isn’t necessary
+    * You want the ability to release at any time
+    * Continuous improvement is already emphasized
+    * Your team doesn’t respond well to big changes
+    * You want to improve delivery flow
+    * The system needs to be easy to understand

 ___

 * ### Scrum